 Another test performed in order to diagnose hypothermia in dogs is a urinalysis.
 This test will check some of the key organs’ health by looking at the dog’s urine quality, and sometimes, their fecal matter too.
 Diseases affecting the quality of urine include kidney failures, urinary tract infections, digestive complications, and more.

 These tests, along with a blood analysis, are used to determine other causes of extremely low body temperature.
 They may end up revealing a low blood sugar problem in the dog, various metabolic disorders, heart disease, or may point out if the dog has sedatives in his system already.
 Blood tests also help determine whether inflammations, infections, or cases of anemia are present.
 A thyroid screening will help to determine if the patient’s gland is producing too little or too much.

 How to prevent my dog from getting hypothermia?

-Always keep them warm in the winter and away from drafts.
-If your dog has previously undergone surgery or anesthesia, he is also at higher risk for hypothermia.
-Hypothermia caused by anesthesia will require the dog to be covered in warm blankets during the procedure and monitoring his body temperature until after the surgery.
+During the winter, always keep your dog warm and away from drafts.
+Dogs who have had surgery or anesthesia are also at higher risk for hypothermia.
+If your dog falls into this category, make sure they are covered in warm blankets during the procedure and monitored for their body temperature until after the surgery is over.

-Furthermore, always use warm apparel on your pets such as dog boots, sweaters, and other accessories that are designed to keep dogs warm during the colder months, especially in smaller breeds and dogs who have generally thinner fur.
+To keep your dog warm during colder months, use warm clothing like dog boots, sweaters, and other accessories that are designed to keep dogs warm, especially if they are smaller breeds or have thinner fur.